Agricultural High School

-As aligned with the Massachusetts History and Social Studies Frameworks and the Common Core Standards, this course will chronologically examine American History from 1763 to the Reconstruction Era (1877).
-As part of this course, students will investigate the causes and consequences of the American Revolution, the origins of the Constitution and American democracy, and the challenges the new nation faced postwar.
-Other units of study include the Industrial Revolution, westward expansion, and Manifest Destiny.
-The course will conclude by examining the political, social, and economic changes the U.S. experienced leading up to the Civil War and life during Reconstruction.
+As aligned with the Massachusetts History and Social Sciences Frameworks and the Common Core Standards, this course will examine U.S. History from 1763 to World War I. As part of this course, students will investigate the origins of the Constitution and American democracy and the challenges the new nation faced postwar.
+Other units of study include the Civil War, westward expansion, immigration, and industrialization.
+The course will conclude by examining the political, social, and economic changes the U.S. experienced during the Progressive Era and U.S. entry into World War I.

-As aligned with the Massachusetts History and Social Studies Frameworks and the Common Core Standards, this course will chronologically examine American History following Reconstruction to modern times.
-The course will review the impact of the Civil War and Reconstruction on the U.S. Other units of study include westward expansion, industrialization, immigration, World War I and II, and the Great Depression.
-The course will conclude by examining economic growth and consumerism postwar, U.S. foreign affairs, and the Civil Rights Movement.
+As aligned with the Massachusetts History and Social Studies Frameworks and the Common Core Standards, this course will chronologically examine American History following the end of World War I. The course will review the impact of the Roaring 20s, World War II, and economic growth and consumerism postwar.
+The course will conclude by examining U.S. involvement in global affairs and in depth look into the Civil Rights Movement.

-The topics and events that are covered in the advanced class are the same as those that are covered in the non-advanced class.
-However the review of the topics and events will be more in depth, will require critical thinking and the examination of primary and secondary sources.
-Students can expect to work at a more rigorous pace, will need to do outside reading, and will have to complete a term paper at the end of each trimester.
+The topics and events that are covered in the advanced classes are the same as those that are covered in the non-advanced class.
+However, the review of the topics and events will be more in-depth, will require deeper critical thinking, and the examination of primary and secondary sources.
+Students can expect to work at a more rigorous pace, work cooperatively, and have outside reading and writing assignments.

 This course is a study of American history following World War II through present day.
 Students examine events, policies and themes that have shaped the nation during the 20th and 21st centuries.
 Connections between present day events and the past are emphasized as we look to our future.

-The course is study of scientific psychology and the many diverse fields within psychology.
-It is based on scientific methodology which gets to the root of how we know what we know both about ourselves and others.
+The course is a study of scientific psychology and the many diverse fields within psychology.
+It is based on scientific methodology, which gets to the root of how we know what we know both about others and ourselves.
 Units include: the biological basis for behavior, child and adolescent development, learning, development, theories of personality, psychological disorders, and therapies.